-This is how you make this easy Sage Irish Whiskey Cheddar Soda Bread, it is a mouth full title and a mouth full of bread.
 Mix the dry ingredients, I used a mixture of whole wheat and all purpose flour, then add cheese and sage and then mix in the buttermilk and the egg.
-Don’t add all the cheese, you want to keep a little bit behind to
+Don’t add all the cheese, you want to keep a little bit behind to sprinkle on top.

 You’ll end up with a slightly sticky dough; knead that a little bit, just to make sure that all is well mixed and then bake it.
 I baked it in a fondue pot and covered it, because I wanted to retain the moisture and didn’t want the bread to brown too much.
 After 30 minutes take the cover off and sprinkle with the remaining cheese and bake another 15 minutes.

-Pure warm seductive aroma will welcome you in your kitchen.
-Allow the bread to cool a little and enjoy the crunchy crust, the flavorful bread with some butter, I guess it has to be Irish butter :-), to make up for the non-traditional soda bread recipe I made.
+Pure warm, seductive aroma welcomes you in your kitchen.
+Allow the bread to cool a little and enjoy the crunchy crust.
+Spread this flavorful bread with some butter, I guess it has to be Irish butter :-), to make up for the non-traditional soda bread recipe I made.

 Sage Irish Whiskey Cheddar Soda Bread